We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 At the time of publishing, the Garmin Forerunner 245 Music is available online for $349.99.

 The Polar Vantage V monitors heart rate and is waterproof, making it ideal for swimmers.
 In addition, the watch can:

 - monitor running intensity

 - offer coaching insights

-The battery lasts 7 days in normal mode or 40 hours in training mode.
-It also offers GPS connectivity.
+The battery also lasts 7 days in normal mode or 40 hours in training mode.

 The Garmin Forerunner 45S provides continuous heart rate monitoring.
-According to the manufacturer, this lightweight and water-resistant watch features built-in GPS and compatibility with Garmin Coach.
+The manufacturer states that this lightweight and water-resistant watch features built-in GPS and compatibility with Garmin Coach.
 The battery lasts 13 hours during exercise mode or 7 days in normal mode.

 The Suunto 9 Baro is a GPS-enabled watch that provides up to 120 hours of continuous exercise monitoring.

 In addition to on-wrist heart tracking, a compatible chest sensor is also available to buy.